Lower the Cost of Chatbot Development & Management

 More significantly, it is the development approach that a business takes that can make a difference to the effort, time to market, and costs.

 Here are some different approaches that organizations take to chatbot technology:

 - Build custom chatbots with your in-house team of developers and AI specialists.

 - Contract with a consulting or systems integrator to build your solution.

-- Buy a bot platform to build your chatbots using low-code tools and reusable components.
+- Buy an AI bot platform to build your chatbots using low-code tools and reusable components.

 - Buy a bot platform subscription and use the vendor’s professional services to build your chatbot.

 The term “Build versus Buy” is used often to describe the approach that a company takes to software projects.
 In this case, options 1 and 2 are “build” decisions where the organization decides to invest in developing their own bots from scratch, either using their own team or contractors.
 Generally, they will choose an NLP toolkit from the likes of Google DialogFlow, Amazon Lex, Microsoft Luis, IBM Watson, Rasa, or WIT.ai but they may even create their own NLU technology.
 This approach is favored by organizations that want a high degree of control and customization around their solutions and that have the financial resources and potentially the in-house skills to manage this.

 Options 3 and 4 are “buy” decisions where a company may not have in-house AI and developer skills or doesn’t have the resources to hire these skills.
 Instead, they purchase a conversational AI platform, leveraging the building blocks and low-code tooling to create their solutions, either using their own resources or those of the vendor’s professional services team.
 This approach requires a subscription payment that covers operational and hosting costs on top of all bot building, management, and analytics functionality.